 The conference will be held at the Bren School, University of California, Santa Barbara on October 27-28, 2014.
 PERC will pay honoraria and travel stipends to presenters of papers, travel stipends to discussants, and housing and meals to all conference participants.
+Conference participation is by invitation only.
 Papers must not have been previously published, but PERC does not claim any publication or other rights to the papers.
 Please submit a short proposal (2-3 pages) or a copy of the paper itself via email to one of the conference directors:

 Sarah Anderson, Bren School, University of California, Santa Barbara, email@example.com